jpcedenog/gointercept/README.md

 ---- | ------ | -----------
 Notify | Before and After | Used for logging purposes.
 It prints the two given messages during the *Before* and *After* phases respectively.
 CreateAPIGatewayProxyResponse | After or OnError | Formats the output or error of the Lambda handler as an instance of [API Gateway Proxy Response](https://godoc.org/github.com/aws/aws-lambda-go/events#APIGatewayProxyResponse)
-AddHeaders | After | Adds the given headers (provided as key-value pairs) to the response.
+AddHeaders | After | Adds the given HTTP headers (provided as key-value pairs) to the response.
 It converts the response to an APIGatewayProxyResponse if it is not already one
-ParseInput | Before | Reads the JSON-encoded payload (request) and stores it in the value pointed to by its input
+ParseInput | Before | Reads the JSON-encoded payload (request) and stores it in the value pointed to by its input AddSecurityHeaders | After | Adds the default security HTTP headers (provided as key-value pairs) to the response.
+It converts the response to an APIGatewayProxyResponse if it is not already one.
+These headers apply security best practices as implemented by [HelmetJS](https://helmetjs.github.io/)

 ### Contributing

-In the spirit of Open Source Software, everyone is very welcome to contribute to this repository.
+Everyone is welcome to contribute to this repository.
 Feel free to raise issues or to submit Pull Requests.

 ### License